2022 was a wild investing year. Stocks and bonds both crashed.

-Bonds offer no place to hide.
+- Bonds offered no place to hide.

-Cash is getting eaten by inflation.
+- Cash was getting eaten alive by rising inflation.

 Read on to learn our take.